djryanj/snap-dance-dads-website/content/_index.md

 ---
 title: "Snap Dance Dads"
 draft: false
+description: "A place for every parent."
+type: page
 ---

 # Coming Soon

-Welcome to snapdancedads.ca, the website for Snap Dance Dads.
 This website is under construction.
+When completed, you will find information on Snap Dance Dads, including our curriculum, events schedule, code of conduct, and more.

+---

+Snap Dance Dads is an **inclusive** parent group focused on teaching skills and fostering connections with our dancers.
+Although we _are_ targeting Dads, **everyone** is welcome.

-Please see our [About](/about/) page to learn what this site is about.
+Please see our [About](/about/) page to learn more.

 If you would like to contact us in the meantime, you can do so with the form below.